armory/docs/content/en/armory-enterprise/installation/quick-spin/get-started-quick-spin.md

 ## {{% heading "prereq" %}}

 Quick Spin runs in a Docker container.
 To create a Spinnaker instance using Quick Spin you must have Docker and Docker Compose installed on your machine.

-> Docker Compose is installed with Docker Desktop
+> Docker Compose is installed with Docker Desktop.

 ## Spin up a Spinnaker instance using Quick Spin
 Use the following steps to run a local instance of quick-spin using docker compose.